Château d'Enghien (Chantilly)

 The Château d'Enghien in Chantilly, France is a building within the park of the Château de Chantilly.

-It is a long, neoclassical building, designed by Jean-François Leroy in 1769 as lodging for the guests that Louis Joseph, Prince of Condé entertained at Chantilly.
+It is a long, neoclassical building, designed by Jean-François Leroy in 1769 as lodging for the guests that Louis Joseph, Prince of Condé, entertained at Chantilly.

-It was later named in honor of his grandson Louis Antoine, Duke of Enghien who lived in the building with his nurses after his birth in 1772.
+It was later named in honor of his grandson Louis Antoine, Duke of Enghien, who lived in the building with his nurses after his birth in 1772.

-The building is composed of a series of four attached pavilions, each with its own entrance and its own triangular pediment crowned with a balustrade.
+The building is made of four attached pavilions, each with its own entrance and triangular pediment crowned with a balustrade.

 The château is now the official residence of the conservator of the Musée Condé and of three academicians.